Sheffield DocFest: 2019

-The 26th Sheffield DocFest was held between 6–11 June 2019, and attracted 28,098 public admissions, up 9% from the previous year, along with 3,489 industry delegates from 59 countries.
+The 26th Sheffield DocFest was held between 6–11 June 2019, and attracted 28,098 admissions, up 9% from the previous year, with 3,489 industry delegates visiting from 59 countries.

-The Festival opened at Sheffield City Hall with a UK premiere of "Diego Maradona" by Asif Kapadia.
-The programme featured over 200 documentaries with 36 world premieres, 19 international, 12 European and 91 UK premieres.
+The festival opened at Sheffield City Hall with the UK premiere of Diego Maradona by Asif Kapadia.
+The programme featured more than 200 documentaries with 36 world premieres, 19 international, 12 European and 91 UK premieres.
 The films were chosen from a submission pool of 2548 from 52 countries around the world.
-Programme included "The Rest" by Ai Weiwei, "Nomad: In the Footsteps of Bruce Chatwin" by Werner Herzog, "Midnight Family" by Luke Lorentzen, "Earth" by Nikolaus Geyrhalter, "One Child Nation" by Nanfu Wang, "About Love" by Archana Atul Phadke, and "For Sama" by Waad Al-Kateab and Edward Watts.
+Programme included "The Rest by Ai Weiwei, Nomad: In the Footsteps of Bruce Chatwin by Werner Herzog, Midnight Family by Luke Lorentzen, Earth by Nikolaus Geyrhalter, One Child Nation by Nanfu Wang, About Love by Archana Atul Phadke, and For Sama by Waad Al-Kateab and Edward Watts.